Nanomotor: Nanotube and nanowire motors

 In 2004, Ayusman Sen and Thomas E. Mallouk fabricated the first synthetic and autonomous nanomotor.
 The two-micron long nanomotors were composed of two segments, platinum and gold, that could catalytically react with diluted hydrogen peroxide in water to produce motion.
-The Au-Pt nanomotors have autonomous, non-Brownian motion that stems from the propulsion via catalytic generation of chemical gradients.
-As implied, their motion does not require the presence of an external magnetic, electric or optical field to guide their motion.
-By creating their own local fields, these motors are said to move through self-electrophoresis.
-Joseph Wang in 2008 was able to dramatically enhance the motion of Au-Pt catalytic nanomotors by incorporating carbon nanotubes into the platinum segment.
+The Au-Pt nanomotors use autonomous, non-Brownian motion that stems from the propulsion via catalytic generation of chemical gradients.
+Their motion does not require the presence of an external magnetic, electric or optical field to guide their motion.
+By creating their own local fields, these motors move through self-electrophoresis.
+Joseph Wang in 2008 was able to enhance the motion of Au-Pt catalytic nanomotors by incorporating carbon nanotubes into the platinum segment.

-Since 2004, different types of nanotube and nanowire based motors have been developed, in addition to nano- and micromotors of different shapes.
+Different types of nanotube and nanowire based motors have been developed, in addition to nano- and micromotors of different shapes.
 Most of these motors use hydrogen peroxide as fuel, but some notable exceptions exist.
 These silver halide and silver-platinum nanomotors are powered by halide fuels, which can be regenerated by exposure to ambient light.
 Some nanomotors can even be propelled by multiple stimuli, with varying responses.
 These multi-functional nanowires move in different directions depending on the stimulus (e.g. chemical fuel or ultrasonic power) applied.
 For example, bimetallic nanomotors have been shown to undergo rheotaxis to move with or against fluid flow by a combination of chemical and acoustic stimuli.
 In Dresden Germany, rolled-up microtube nanomotors produced motion by harnessing the bubbles in catalytic reactions.
 Without the reliance on electrostatic interactions, bubble-induced propulsion enables motor movement in relevant biological fluids, but typically still requires toxic fuels such as hydrogen peroxide.
 This has limited nanomotors' in vitro applications.
 One in vivo application, however, of microtube motors has been described for the first time by Joseph Wang and Liangfang Zhang using gastric acid as fuel.
 Recently titanium dioxide has also been identified as a potential candidate for nanomotors due to their corrosion resistance properties and biocompatibility.
 Future research into catalytical nanomotors holds major promise for important cargo-towing applications, ranging from cell sorting microchip devices to directed drug delivery.